gitpod-io/retired-gatsby-website/src/blog/continuous-dev-environment-in-devops.md

 > A tool for providing continuous automated dev environments should prebuild your project, so you don't have to wait.

 Gitpod prebuilds your branches continuously, so that you can start coding immediately without having to wait for builds to complete.
-Starting a new dev environment and seeing belows output in the terminal makes me smile every time.
+Starting a new dev environment and seeing below output in the terminal makes me smile every time:

 ![🍌 This task ran as part of a workspace prebuild. 🎉 You just saved 5 minutes of watching your code build.](./continuous-dev-environment-in-devops/prebuilds.png)